 Personally, I stopped using these basic ball launchers because all of them simply turned into chew toys for my dog.
 They never survived the few minutes of gnawing they all went through.

 The big plus here is the price: it’s made of more or less durable plastic so it’s cheap.
 If it breaks, it’s ok, you can buy another.
-If you dislike buying cheaply built items, then you most likely won’t be thrilled by this throwers.
+If you dislike buying cheaply built items, then you most likely won’t be thrilled by these throwers.

 If you intend to play for a while, it may still be bothersome for your shoulder and arm; it still requires you to make somewhat of an effort that once repeated enough times can be tiring, too.
 This is particularly the case for elderly owners.